pacmaninbw/DictionaryBaseCPP/README.md

  - Add a default constructor.
  - Add a constructor that takes only the wraping enum values.
  - Allow data to be added at run time.
- - Move unit testing for GenericDictionary into the main include file instead of a separate header file.